 - It's made fairly clear in a number of episodes that the cape is part of a Colonial Warrior's dress uniform (look at the party on Carrolon).

 - Every Sixth Ranger in Super Sentai and Power Rangers has a different style of uniform than the main team.
-Sometimes it's just a color reversal or adding a chest piece, or bigger shoulder pads designed after their mechs, being the only one with a Chest Symbol, being the only one lacking one as the chestplate covers where it would be, and sometimes the spandex look is tossed out in favor of much heavier armor or actually being a Humongous Mecha or Metal Hero.
+Sometimes it's just a color reversal or adding a chest piece, or bigger shoulder pads designed after their mechs, being the only one with a Chest Insignia, being the only one lacking one as the chestplate covers where it would be.
+Sometimes he's the only one with a shiny metallic color, and sometimes the spandex look is tossed out in favor of much heavier armor or actually being a Humongous Mecha or Metal Hero.
 From Power Rangers Mystic Force onward, the heavily-armored Ranger-like characters tend to be referred to as knights.
 You'll never have any trouble telling the Sixth Ranger from the others.
 When the team is made of sub-teams, you'll also have no trouble telling who's with who even if you've never seen the series before because the suits will have minor changes.
 Even then, the Sixth Ranger will be more bling-tastic.

 - It does apply to unmorphed uniforms in Super Sentai too.
 In Tokusou Sentai Dekaranger, Tetsu's uniform was mainly white with navy accents, the same colours as his morphed suit.
 We find out the special unit he came from always has uniforms like this, as when his chief shows up, hers is like his.
 The core five's were mainly black with accents in their own colour.
 In Engine Sentai Go-onger, the Wings wore gold and silver jackets, instead of black motor-racing suits with ranger-coloured writing and trim.